Modeling Task Effects in Human Reading with Neural Network-based Attention: The Tradeoff Hypothesis

-We start from the assumption that human reading is a well practiced and highly optimized process, which enables humans to read very efficiently, at a typical rate of 300--500 words per minute.
-We hypothesize that in order to achieve such efficiency, the reader optimizes a tradeoff between \emph{economy} of attention (skipping as many words as possible) and \emph{accuracy} (making as few errors as possible in a given reading task).
+In summary, human reading is both very efficient and highly task adaptable.
+We hypothesize that readers achieve these two remarkable properties by optimizing a tradeoff between \emph{economy} and \emph{accuracy}.
+Concretely, this means that they try to read as efficiently as possible, for example by skipping as many words as they can.
+At the same time, their reading behavior needs to ensure that they make as few errors as possible in the task they are trying to accomplish by reading.
 We will call this assumption the \emph{Tradeoff Hypothesis}.
-Based on this hypothesis, we expect that humans only fixate words to the extent necessary for task success, while skipping words whose that are not task relevant, or whose contribution to the text can be inferred from context.
-Crucially, the optimal economy--accuracy tradeoff depends on the task the reader is trying to accomplish; it follows that there is no single reading strategy that is optimal for all tasks.
+Based on this hypothesis, we expect that humans only fixate words to the extent necessary for task success, while skipping words that are not task relevant, or whose contribution to the text can be inferred from context.
+Crucially, the optimal economy--accuracy tradeoff depends on what the reader is trying to accomplish; it follows that there is no single reading strategy that is optimal everywhere; economy and accuracy trade off in different ways for different tasks.

-In order to accrue evidence for the Tradeoff Hypothesis, this paper will investigate the following questions: \begin{enumerate}
+As mentioned in Section~\ref{sec:eye-movement_models}, the key assumption that readers make a tradeoff is shared with \citegen{bicknell_rational_2010-1} rational model of eye-movement control in reading.
+Arguably, all Bayesian models involve a tradeoff, as they assume that a prior probability distribution is combined with a likelihood function in an optimal way.
+Another example is \citegen{nor06} Bayesian model of word recognition, which trades off recognition accuracy and recognition speed by combining a prior over lexical properties (such as word frequency) with a likelihood function that models noisy visual input.
+Also, the model of \citet{Lewis:ea:13} assumes an explicit tradeoff between speed and accuracy to predict eye-movements in a list lexical decision task.
+They assume that information is integrated across saccades using a Bayesian update mechanism.

-\item Can we use the Tradeoff Hypothesis to design a computational model that predicts \emph{quantitative} properties of human skipping behavior?
-Furthermore, can we use the same model to compute a surprisal measure that correlates with human reading times, even though it only has access to the words the model fixates?
+In order to accrue evidence for the Tradeoff Hypothesis, this article will investigate the following questions: \begin{enumerate}

-\item Can the Tradeoff Hypothesis explain known \emph{qualitative} features of human fixation patterns?
-These include dependence on word frequency, word length, predictability in context, a contrast between content and function words, and the statistical dependence of the current fixation on previous fixations.
+\item Can we use the Tradeoff Hypothesis to design a computational model that predicts quantitative properties of human skipping behavior?
+Furthermore, can we use this model to compute a surprisal measure that correlates with human reading time, even though it only has access to the words the model fixates (rather than to all words)?

-\item Does the model instantiate a key prediction of the Tradeoff Hypothesis, i.e., that the optimal reading strategy depends on the task?
-Based on this prediction, we should find that skipping behavior changes when the reading task changes, both in humans and in our model.
+\item Does this model instantiate a key prediction of the Tradeoff Hypothesis, viz., that the optimal reading strategy depends on the task?
+Based on this prediction, we expect that skipping behavior changes when the reading task changes, both in humans and in our model.